Properties and Bayesian fitting of restricted Boltzmann machines: Model Fitting

-The three fitting methods are ordered by computational feasibility in a real-data situation, with BwTPLV being the most computationally feasible due to conjugacy and BwTNML the least feasible due to the marginalization and need for an adaptive Metropolis Hastings step.
+The three fitting methods are ordered above according to computational feasibility in a real-data situation, with BwTPLV being the most computationally feasible due to conjugacy and BwTNML the least feasible due to the marginalization and need for an adaptive Metropolis Hastings step.
 All three methods require choosing the values of hyperparameters.
 In each case, we have chosen these values based on a rule of thumb that shrinks \(\boldsymbol \theta_{interaction}\) more than \(\boldsymbol \theta_{main}\).
-Additionally, BwTPLV requires additional tuning to choose \(C_1\) and \(C_2\), reducing its appeal.
-The values used for the hyperparameters in our simulation are presented in Table \ref{tab:hyperparam}.
+Additionally, BwTPLV requires additional tuning (i.e.~a tuning parameter \(C > 0\) in Table \ref{tab:hyperparam}) to choose \(C_1\) and \(C_2\), reducing its appeal.
+The forms used for the hyperparameters in our simulation are presented in Table \ref{tab:hyperparam}.

-It should be noted that BwTNLV (2.) and BwTNML (3.) are drawing from the same stationary posterior distribution for vectors of visibles.
-The difference between these two methods is in how well the chains mix and how quickly they arrive at the target posterior distribution.
-After a burn-in period of 50 iterations selected by inspecting the trace plots, we assess the issue of mixing in two ways.
-First, the autocorrelation functions (ACF) from each posterior sample corresponding to a model probability for a visible vector outcome \(\mathbf{v}=(v_1,v_2,v_3,v_4)\in\{\pm 1\}^4\) (i.e., computed from \(\boldsymbol \theta\) under (\ref{eqn:pmf})) are assessed and plotted in Figure \ref{fig:acf} with BwTNLV in black and BwTNML in red.
-As expected, ACF corresponding to the method that marginalizes out the hidden variables from the likelihood decreases to zero at a much faster rate, indicating better mixing for the chain.
+It should be noted that, due to the common prior distributions for \(\boldsymbol \theta\), both BwTNLV (method 2 above) and BwTNML (method 3) are drawing from the same stationary posterior distribution for vectors of visibles.
+A fundamental difference between these two methods lies in how well these two chains mix and how quickly they arrive at the target posterior distribution.
+After a burn-in of 50 iterations selected by inspecting the trace plots, we assess the issue of mixing in two ways.
+First, the autocorrelation functions (ACF) from each posterior sample corresponding to a model probability for a visible vector outcome \(\mathbf{v}=(v_1,v_2,v_3,v_4)\in\{\pm 1\}^4\) (i.e., computed from \(\boldsymbol \theta\) under \eqref{eq:pmf} are determined and plotted in Figure \ref{fig:acf} with BwTNLV in black and BwTNML in red.
+As expected, ACF corresponding to the method (BwTNML) that marginalizes out the hidden variables from the likelihood decreases to zero at a much faster rate, indicating better mixing for the chain.